All Episodes

 Yeah.

-I'd done the complete author tour for it, and then I was called to go to Canada tomorrow to do another day.
+I'd done the complete authorship report, and then I was called to go to Canada, Toronto, to do another day.

-So I flew up there and I did my time in Canada and I was in the Delta Chelsea Hotel, a big hotel in downtown Toronto.
+And so I flew up there, and I did my time in Canada, and I was in the Delta Chelsea Hotel, a big hotel in downtown Toronto, middle of the night.

 I guess I'd been asleep for an hour or two, gotten in late.

-I thought that it might be the room service man coming up to the tray.
+I thought that it might be the room service man coming up for the tray.

 And why I thought that, I don't know.

-And I jumped out of bed, and threw the door open, and a guy comes into the room, a man about 70, wearing normal clothing, and he was just a normal looking person.
+And I jumped out of bed and threw the door open, and a guy comes into the room, a man about 70, wearing normal clothing.

-And then I thought to myself, this guy is going to want to have a long conversation, because people should show up at your hotel room unexpectedly in the middle of the night all the way through.
+And then I thought to myself, this guy is going to want to have a long conversation because people show up at your hotel room unexpectedly in the middle of the night all the way through.

 Yes.